grantmcconnaughey/django-field-history/README.rst

 -----

 * Track the user that updated the field using ``FieldHistory.user``.
-* Add a way to batch up adding ``FieldHistory`` objects.
-If a model is tracking the history of 3 different fields and all 3 are updated, then create them all in one SQL query.
-(See https://docs.djangoproject.com/en/1.9/ref/models/querysets/#bulk-create)
 * Add a management command to create initial field history.
 * Add a management command to handle fields that are renamed.
 Command should update all ``FieldHistory`` entries for models of a particular type.